department-of-veterans-affairs/vets-website/src/applications/vaos/README.md

 ### Documentation outline

 The documentation navigation is separated into type sections.
 We currently have sections for `Modules` and `Global`.
-The `Modules` section consists of components and function definitions broken up by files.
+The `Modules` section consists of services and helper method definitions broken up by file.
 The `Global` section contains type definitions for the resource objects that we receive from our various [data sources](https://github.com/department-of-veterans-affairs/vets-website/tree/master/src/applications/vaos#api-interaction).

+### Documentation guidelines

+We want to document shared services and helper methods as well as any type definitions for VAOS specific resource objects.
+This includes `/services` functions and transformers, mock data helpers, and type definitions in `*.types` files.

 ### Generate the docs